 2. You won’t know everything

-Well, here’s some truth you want to consider – sex within marriage is completely different from sex outside of marriage.
+Well, here’s a piece of truth you want to chew on; sex within marriage is entirely different from sex outside of wedlock.

-Most grooms want to wow their brides on the wedding night, many brides want the night to be memorable and intimate and scoring a 10 out of 10.
+Most grooms want to wow their brides on the wedding night; many brides want the night to be memorable and intimate and score a 10 out of 10.

 I am not trying to be a wet blanket because there’s nothing wrong with planning to wow each other.